-- listen to and take seriously any disclosure or information that a child may be at risk of harm; - not promise secrecy; - clarify the information without asking leading or probing questions; - try to keep questions to a minimum and of an 'open' nature e.g. 'Can you tell me what happened?' rather than 'Did x hit you?'; - try not to show signs of shock, horror or surprise; - try not to express feelings or judgements regarding any person alleged to have harmed the child; - explain sensitively to the child or young person that they have a responsibility to refer the information to a DSL; - reassure and support the child or young person as far as possible; - explain that only those who 'need to know' will be told; - explain what will happen next and that the child will be involved as appropriate; - after the disclosure consider the child's social sphere and settings beyond school; - after the disclosure, make a written record of what the child has said using the Mossbourne Federation Initial Concern Referral Record (Appendix 1) and pass it to a DSL; - follow up any verbal conversations held with a DSL in writing using the Federation Initial Concern Referral Record (Appendix 1); - inform the most senior member of staff on site of the disclosure/concern if no DSL is available/responds.
+- listen to and take seriously any disclosure or information that a child may be at risk of harm; - not promise secrecy; - clarify the information without asking leading or probing questions; - try to keep questions to a minimum and of an 'open' nature e.g. 'Can you tell me what happened?' rather than 'Did x hit you?'; - try not to show signs of shock, horror or surprise; - try not to express feelings or judgements regarding any person alleged to have harmed the child; - explain sensitively to the child or young person that they have a responsibility to refer the information to a DSL; - reassure and support the child or young person as far as possible; - explain that only those who 'need to know' will be told; - explain what will happen next and that the child will be involved as appropriate; - after the disclosure consider the child's social sphere and settings beyond school; - after the disclosure, make a written record of what the child has said using the CPOMS system; - follow up any verbal conversations held with a DSL in writing using the initial concern form in CPOMS; - inform the most senior member of staff on site of the disclosure/concern if no DSL is on site.

-Title Child Protection and Safeguarding Policy Last Updated September2022 Written by Katherine Duller Ratified by the Trustees December 2022 Completed September 2022 Next Review Date August 2023
+Title Child Protection and Safeguarding Policy Last Updated September2023 Written by Katherine Duller Ratified by the Trustees Completed September 2023 Next Review Date August 2024